How can I most effectively use reporting verbs?

 5. Informal Reporting Verbs

 Finally, remember to avoid using informal reporting verbs in your academic work, such as ‘guess’, ‘mention’, ‘reckon’, ‘say’ and any phrasal verbs such as ‘point out’.
-Should you remember this and every other rule that’s been mentioned over the last three lessons, and perhaps even download and complete our worksheets on this topic, you’ll soon be using reporting verbs with confidence and ease.
+Should you remember this and every other rule that’s been mentioned over the last three chapters, and perhaps even download and complete our worksheets on this topic, you’ll soon be using reporting verbs with confidence and ease.